Meet Us

 Steven Harter

-Assistant Conductor & Executive Director, Vice Chair
+Assistant Conductor, Vice Chair

 Steve Harter holds a Bachelor of Music Education degree from McMurry University and a Master of Church Music in Conducting from Scarritt Graduate School.
 His 42-year career as a church musician was primarily divided between Central United Protestant Church in Richland, Washington, and First United Methodist Church in Colorado Springs.
 Besides touring and presenting choral concerts at several major cathedrals and abbeys in England, Scotland and Wales, one of his choirs also sang in a combined performance at Carnegie Hall.
 While in Washington, Steve also conducted The Oratorio Chorus in performances of major classical works with orchestra, and The Mid-Columbia Symphony Chorus, which he not only founded, but also conducted in two performances with the Mid-Columbia Symphony Orchestra.